dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * Title should show the most innovative part of the paper
 * Title should not be misleading, that is, not include terminology in other fields.

+If the title is something like "A New XX System based on YY", then YY must the major and innovative part in the design.

 ## Abstract